wkonitzer/mke4-microservices-demo/README.md

   * METAL_AUTH_TOKEN

-Any other required variables can be set in terraform.tfvars.
+Any other required variables can be set in terraform.tfvars or equinix.auto.tfvars

-The terraform.tfvars.example file has the minimum required parameters listed.
+The terraform.tfvars.example and equinix.auto.tfvars.example files have the minimum required parameters listed.

+--

+## Known Issues

+None